Table of Contents[Hide][Show]

 Similar is true of the “hypoallergenic” statement.
 It can mean whatever the company wants it to mean.

-It’s not regulated.
+It’s not regulated and retailers can sell products based on the bare minimum of qualifications.
 As you can see, what they say rarely means any more than “Buy our stuff!”

 Other buzzwords you should watch out for are the following: